AnaBoca/barista-competition-challenge/README.md

 # Barista Competition Challenge

-A mock registration page for a Barista Competition.
+A mock registration page for a barista competition.

 #### Project Requirements: